JoseMCabreraT/Unit17-SocialNetworkAPI/README.md

 ## Description

 I built an API for a social media application.
-Users can post thoughts, as well as update and delete them.
+Users can post thoughts, as well as update posts and delete them.
 Also, the users are able to create, update, and delete users from the database.
-Additionally, the app can show the list of all the users and thoughts stored in the database.
-One of the features is that, the app successfully creates and deletes reactions to thoughts, as well as creating and deleting friends to a user's friend list.
+Additionally, the app can show the list of all the users and thoughts stored in the MongoDB database.
+One of the features incorporated is that, the app successfully creates and deletes reactions to thoughts, as well as the ability to create and delete friends to a user's friend list.
 It's important to say that, the API deletes a user's associated thoughts when the user is deleted.

 Deployed application url: